KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown in System.Type.FindMembers(System.Reflection.MemberTypes,System.Reflection.BindingFlags,System.Reflection.MemberFilter,System.Object) when the filter criteria is not valid for the type of filter you are using.

-    throw [System.Reflection.InvalidFilterCriteriaException]::New("The exception that is thrown in System.Type.FindMembers(System.Reflection.MemberTypes,System.Reflection.BindingFlags,System.Reflection.MemberFilter,System.Object) when the filter criteria is not valid for the type of filter you are using.")
+    throw [System.Reflection.InvalidFilterCriteriaException]::New('The exception that is thrown in System.Type.FindMembers(System.Reflection.MemberTypes,System.Reflection.BindingFlags,System.Reflection.MemberFilter,System.Object) when the filter criteria is not valid for the type of filter you are using.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Reflection.InvalidFilterCriteriaException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Reflection.InvalidFilterCriteriaException.aspx)